HumlabLu/pufendorf-ce/README.md

 The data will be retrieved based on the query and added to the context in the prompt for the LLM.

-A new database can be created as follows.
+A new table with information in the database can be created as follows.
 The `-t`option specifies the table name.
 ```shell
 cargo run --release -- -t info -f information.txt
 ```